GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 ![Figure 54: Windows Hello for Business Fingerprint Scan Complete]({{site.baseurl}}/assets/playbooks/whfb/54-WHfB-Fingerprint-complete.png)

 If users choose to do so, they can add multiple fingerprints for improved recognition.

-## Windows security key setup

-Security keys also can be used for Windows Hello for Business authentication.
-This feature can be configured through the WHfB **Enrollment Policy** settings or the **Identity Protection Device Configuration Profile**.
-Users can also set up security keys through the Windows **Settings \> Accounts \> Sign-in options \> Security key.**

-Additional methods for enabling Windows security keys can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-passwordless-security-key-windows#enable-security-keys-for-windows-sign-in){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 # Windows Hello for Business FAQs